TimeDelta/auto-psych-nosology/README.md

 The RGCN-SCAE partitioning already satisfies the central design goal of parsimony: eleven clusters cover the entire 59,786-node psychiatric subgraph, keeping the cluster-count ratio close to the label baselines while still capturing diverse semantics.
 The node-weighted semantic coherence (0.18) is slightly higher than the SBM baseline despite the latter’s far greater cluster capacity, and the semantically derived coherence–F1 correlations indicate that tighter clusters consistently align better with HiTOP/RDoC (Spearman ≥0.79).
-In contrast, the degree-corrected SBM explodes into 18,670 clusters (cluster-count ratio >2,000×) and consequently reports trivial per-cluster recall and F1, even though individual clusters can attain high precision.
+In contrast, the SBM explodes into 18,670 clusters (cluster-count ratio >2,000×) and consequently reports trivial per-cluster recall and F1, even though individual clusters can attain high precision.

 Alignment metrics show complementary strengths.
 Globally, the SBM achieves higher NMI because its many clusters can overfit to the reference labels, but the RGCN-SCAE delivers substantially better Adjusted Rand Index (0.112 vs. 0.016 for HiTOP) while using only ~0.06 % of the cluster count.